People have used healing clays for thousands of years; let me show you the best external and internal uses for your natural personal care!

-You can make a simple clay face mask but mixing clay with water to a smooth paste and apply it to your skin.
+You can make a simple clay face mask by mixing clay with water to a smooth paste and applying it to your skin.

 As a facial mask, healing clay helps with circulation.
 It regenerates skin tissue to reduce wrinkles and tightens the skin.